ToluFash/news-parser/README.md

 # How to install dev
 1. Clone repo
 2. Create `.env.local` with your env vars
-3. Update hosts file to have record for 127.0.0.1 news-parser.dev

 # How to run
 1. `docker-compose build`